FaizwebWorks/uber/backend/README.md

 ---

+# User API Documentation

 ## Base URL

-All APIs are prefixed with `/users`.
+All User APIs are prefixed with `/users`.
 For example:

 ```
 http://localhost:8000/users